dado89/Greenland/README.md

 # Slides
-Slide on the topic provided: talk given at 2018 Student reserach Conference in Statistics and Probability, Sheffield.
+Slide on the topic provided (talk given at internal PhD seminar in Leeds).

 ====================================================================================